OCA/website/portal_recaptcha/readme/DESCRIPTION.rst

-This module is a cut-down version of the website_form_recaptcha OCA module.
+This module is a cut-down version of the ``website_form_recaptcha`` OCA module.

-It allows you to integrate Google reCAPTCHA v2.0 to your forms.
-You can configure your Google reCAPTCHA site and public keys in "Settings"
+This is a helper module which only provides the widget and the validation logic which can be used by other modules to integrate reCAPTCHA v2 to portal forms.

+reCAPTCHA keys are configured in General Settings.